-Spam comments can be the bane of your existence as a blogger.
-They're annoying garbage that takes up too much of our time.
+Spam comments and email can be the bane of your existence as a blogger.
+They're annoying garbage that take up too much of our time.
 So how do you deal with them?

-If you're using WordPress, the answer is one word: Akismet.
-Akismet is an anti-spam plug-in that comes packaged with WordPress - you just need to activate it.
+If you're using WordPress, hopefully you have Akismet activated.
+(If you already have Akismet working for you don't skip ahead just yet) Akismet is an anti-spam plug-in that comes packaged with WordPress - you just need to turn it on.
 You can do this by visiting the Akismet site and getting what's called an "API Key".
 Once you have your key, copy and paste it into the API key field in WordPress and boom... you're good to go.

 Akismet does a great job of collecting spam - probably about 99% of it will get filtered.
 It holds it in a spam filter that you can review if you like.
 It does occasionally make a mistake and filter a genuine comment but it's rare.
 The beauty?
 You don't get email notifications for all the comments - Akismet just holds them all in a folder for you.